11 November 2024

 Armistice Day is November 11.
 It marks the signing of the First World War-ending Armistice on November 11, 1918.

-Armistice Day was originally dedicated to the memory of all fallen Commonwealth soldiers of the First World War.
+Armistice Day was originally dedicated to the remembrance of all fallen Commonwealth soldiers of the First World War.
 The day’s meaning changed following the slaughter of the Second World War.

 The modern Remembrance Day is held on the Second Sunday of November each year and commemorates all British and Commonwealth service members who have died in conflicts worldwide since the First World War.